 Website Optimization Measures, Part XV

-Published on October 4, 2022 (↻ July 1, 2023), filed under Development (RSS feed for all categories).
+Published on October 4, 2022 (↻ October 20, 2024), filed under Development (RSS feed for all categories).

-You can (and really should) update your websites on a regular basis, because web design is a process and because you grow more and can balance cost and priorities better.
+You can (and really should) update your websites on a regular basis, because web design is a process and because you grow and balance cost and priorities better.
 But this old article series isn’t about what you “should” do, but what I recall from having done on my own, largely personal projects.
 If it benefits your own projects, too—perfect!

 -

 Upgrading to Imagemin Guard!
 I hadn’t even published Website Optimization Measures XIV when I took note on this—after Merlin didn’t seem to get maintained anymore, I forked the project to get it updated and add more features—and make sure there’s a maintained solution to ensure automatically, losslessly compressed images in every repository.
-I upgraded from Merlin, and suggest you to give Imagemin Guard a try, too.
+I upgraded from Merlin, and suggest you give Imagemin Guard a try!
 (Let me know how it works for you!)

 -

 Falling for the promise of a mini dark mode.
-Yes, again, and I won’t say more… well, actually, this time it works though!
+Yes, again, and I won’t say more… well, actually, this time it worked though!
 It took Heydon Pickering’s Inclusive Components to lead me into the right direction.
 Thanks.

 -

 Removing favicon references.
 The eternal favicon dance!
 Favicon markup should be simple (none), but Firefox for Android was one of those browsers that needed it.
 No more!
-That allowed me to remove (first, comment) this markup from all my properties.
+That allowed me to remove (or comment) this markup from all my properties.
 Fingers crossed 🤞

 -